JamesSkemp/words/content/post/raymond-smullyans-knight-and-knave-word-problem.md

 +++
-title = "Raymond Smullyan's Knight and Knave Word Problem" summary = "A look at Raymond Smullyan's knight and knave word problem, as introduced to me by David Gries." draft = false comments = true date = "2005-04-24T00:01:00-05:00"
+title = "Raymond Smullyan's Knight and Knave Word Problem" description = "A look at Raymond Smullyan's knight and knave word problem, as introduced to me by David Gries." draft = false comments = true date = "2005-04-24T00:01:00-05:00"